xRetry/ros2-esp32-interface/README.md

 This program exposes the hardware components of an ESP32 microcontroller to the ROS2 Ecosystem.
 It allows a direct mapping from topic to pin, which can be dynamically configured at runtime.

-## Feature List

-- [x] Runtime configuration of the boards pins
-- [x] Lightweight read and write operations
-- [x] Simple addtion of new read/write modes
-- [x] Robust error handling
-- [x] Configuration via file

-## Overview

-This program is intended to be run on an ESP32 microcontroller.
+The program is intended to be run on an ESP-WROOM-32 microcontroller.
-On the ROS2 side, the Micro-ROS agent has to be running to make the microcontroller visible to the ROS2 ecosystem.
+On the ROS 2 side, a Micro-ROS agent has to be running to make the microcontroller visible to the ROS2 ecosystem.
-The communicaton between program and agent is done via Wifi (UDP).
+The communicaton between program and agent is done via Wi-Fi (UDP).

 ## Usage

 ### Building from Source

 The only way to use the interface is to build it from source.
-This section describes the entire build process for Ubuntu.
+This section describes the entire build process for Ubuntu 20.04.
 For other distributions, some steps may vary.

 #### Espressif IDF